Showing all Releases for 2012

 Monday October 1, 2012

-Stormont-Vail HealthCare will become the sole owner of the ExcellENT Surgery Center at the northeast corner of S.W.
+Stormont Vail HealthCare will become the sole owner of the Stormont Vail Outpatient Surgery at the northeast corner of S.W.
 10th and Lane on October 1, 2012.
 The outpatient surgery center was opened in 2008 in partnership with Topeka Ear, Nose & Throat.
 Under the new arrangement, the Topeka Ear, Nose & Throat physicians will continue exclusive use of the surgery center as well as provide medical direction of all surgical services.

 Topeka Ear, Nose & Throat will continue to have its medical practice in the same building, along with additional services such as hearing exams, hearing aids, speech therapy, and swallowing therapy.